NBNorbert/Tindog/README.md

 ## Brief description
 This is a website built to showcase my technical skills at the point of learning about HTML, CSS and Bootstrap for the first time.
-I haven't done any updates to the site since because I wanted it to clearly dislay my learning process from the beginning to my current level.
+I haven't done any updates to the site since because I wanted it to clearly display my learning process from the beginning to my current level.

 ## Technologies Used